Related provisions for PERG 8.14.3

 Article 19(4) sets out conditions which, if all are satisfied, offer conclusive proof that a financial promotion is directed only at investment professionals.
 These conditions relate to indications accompanying the financial promotion and the existence of proper systems and procedures.
 The guidance about proper systems and procedures in PERG 8.12.6 G applies equally to article 19.
 Article 19(6) specifically states that a financial promotion may be treated as made only to or directed

 The broad scope of the restriction in section 21 of the Act will inevitably mean that it will, from time to time, apply to journalists and others who make their living from commenting on news including financial affairs (such as broadcasters).
 This is liable to happen when such persons offer share tips or recommend the use of a particular firm for investment purposes.
-Such tips or recommendations are likely to amount to inducements to engage in investment activity.
+Such tips or recommendations are likely to amount to inducements to engage in investment activity or to engage

 With this objective in mind, the exemption in article 20 applies to any non-real time financial promotion the contents of which are devised by a person acting as a journalist where the financial promotion is in:1(1) a newspaper, journal, magazine or other periodical publication;(2) a regularly updated news or information service (such as a website or teletext service); or(3) a television or radio broadcast or transmission.In addition, the publication, service or broadcast must